The senior civil servant tasked with investigating breaches of coronavirus laws at Whitehall has finally published her findings.

 Why did Simon Case quit his role leading the inquiry last year?

-Mr Case's department was accused of two gatherings that broke lockdown rules in December last year - London was under Tier 3 restrictions, where indoor gatherings of two or more people were not allowed.
+Mr Case's department was accused of two gatherings that broke lockdown rules in December 2020 when London was under Tier 3 restrictions, where indoor gatherings of two or more people were not allowed.

 A source confirmed to ITV News that a partially virtual quiz took place in the Cabinet Office's office on December 17, with six people who were in the office that day, taking part in person in a socially distanced manner.
 Most attendees dialled in remotely from home.